samd1993/GutMicrobiomeTreeOfLife/Dada2_server_tutorial.md

 You should be prompted with a password request.
 Type your netID password.
 The screen will be blank while you type for security reasons.

 If entered correctly you should see the quest logo and then you will have entered the server.

+You will notice you are in your $HOME directory.
+To access our project folder you will have to type:

+`cd /projects/p31966/`

+If you ever want to return to your home directory just type `cd ~/` the ~ stands for root directory.
+But because your $HOME directory only has 20Gb you will want to always work inside of our p31966 folder.

+Because there is 15 of us, make your own project directory named after yourself (I do "sdegregori" for example).

+`mkdir <yourname>
+cd <yourname>`

+You will always work inside of here.

 ## Step 2: Download fastq.gz files
 Make a directory for your next study as you usually do such as `mkdir arizza`.
 Then `cd arizza` to move into your study directory.
 Next, go to SRA explorer and enter the accession number of your study and copy and paste the curl commands into your terminal.
 These should download into your directory.
 ## Step 3: Make manifest file